bomonike/bomonike.github.io/learn-chinese.md

 * bathroom / toilet
 * sink
-* balcony
+* 阳台 Yángtái balcony
-* desk
+* 桌子 Zhuōzǐ desk
-* mirror
-* chair
+* 椅子 Yǐzǐ chair
-* couch
+* 长椅 Cháng yǐ couch
-etc.
+* 房间窗帘 Fángjiān chuānglián  room drapes

+## Transportation

+China's Geography and Economy explained by Glopen:

+1. <a target="_blank" href="https://www.youtube.com/watch?v=4ICQooVa_zM&pp=ugUHEgVlbi1VUw%3D%3D">North</a>
+2. <a target="_blank" href="https://www.youtube.com/watch?v=4ICQooVa_zM&pp=ugUHEgVlbi1VUw%3D%3D">South, Central</a>
+3. <a target="_blank" href="https://www.youtube.com/watch?v=zzeL8ZeMetc"> East, Northeast</a>

+350 km/hr = 217 mph
+G series trains are the most mordern.

+Passengers are given oxygen in the <a target="_blank" href="https://www.youtube.com/watch?v=_tJrHfW4fHw">the world's highest railway</a> 5,072 m over Tan Gu la pass between Qinghai and Lhasa, Tibet

+<a id="Driving"></a>

+### Driving in China

+An International Driving Permit (IDP) is NOT valid.
+You need to obtain a temporary Chinese driving license.
+A specialized agency <a target="_blank" href="https://www.chinadragontours.com/how-to-plan-china-rv-caravan-self-driving-tour.html#1">Yaso Trip</a> (which also rents RVs), can handle all the paperwork for foreign RV travelers, including temporary licenses, insurance, and permits for restricted areas.
+Short-term (up to 90 days): This can be processed easily for about 50 CNY, often with a  traffic rules briefing and no road test.
+Over 90 days, you must pass the full Chinese written driving test.

+Didi = Uber

+There are more high-speed trains in China than any other country in the world.

 <a id="CityNames"></a>

-## Chinese City Names
+### Chinese City Names

-Correctly pronounce the names of the largest Tier 1 cities:
+Correctly pronounce the names of the largest Tier 1 cities (airports):

+The "Golden Triangle Tour" is Beijing, Xi'an, Zhangjiajie, Shanghai

 * Harbin: luxury hotels in the Songbei District
 * 上海	Shàng hǎi	2480万 	= Shanghai PVG SHA
    * Aurora Museum